-The material surface and designing of an implant play a crucial role in osseointegration (when the implant fuses with the natural bone rendering it stable, also termed as bone-implant anchorage).
+The material surface and design of an implant play a crucial role in osseointegration (when the implant fuses with the natural bone rendering it stable, also termed as bone-implant anchorage).
 Apart from the material used for manufacturing the implant itself, surface modifications by physical and chemical means are adopted to roughen the surface of the implant for proper integration into the bone.
-Increased surface roughness of the implant leads to good bone apposition and reduction in the healing time post implant surgery.
+Increased surface roughness of the implant leads to good bone apposition and a reduction in the healing time post-implant surgery.

 As for the material of choice for manufacturing a dental implant-

 Titanium and titanium alloys are widely used in the fabrication of modern-day dental implants, even though some manufacturing companies have started to adopt zirconia as an alternative material.